 Elementary Arabic 102 is a continuation of spoken and written Arabic for students who have successfully completed Elementary Arabic101.
 Students continue to develop basic communicative skills, both in standard modern written form and as a spoken dialect.
 Students will continue their study of the classical Arabic of the Qur'an, in addition to deepening their knowledge of contemporary Arab culture.

 Prerequisite: ARAB 101 or equivalent.
 Fulfills American/Global Diversity requirement.

-ARABIC 201 Intermediate Arabic
+ARAB 201 Intermediate Arabic

-Arabic 201, the first course of the intermediate sequence of Arabic 201 and 202, is a continuation of Arabic 101 and 102.
+Arabic 201, the first course of the intermediate sequence of Arabic 201 and 202, is a continuation of Arabic

+College Catalog 2013-2014 College Catalog 2012-2013 College Catalog 2011-2012 College Catalog 2010-2011 101 and 102.
 The course enables students to further develop the four language skills: reading, writing, listening and speaking, and to understand key aspects of the Arab-speaking world and its culture(s).
 Students will be introduced to varied and complex topics, to language structures, and to written and aural texts of the modern standard Arabic.

 Prerequisite: ARAB 102.
-Fulfills American/Global Diversity requirement.